sdesabbata/r-for-geographic-data-science/docs/220-reproducibility.md

 ## Exercise 224.2

-Create an analysis document based on RMarkdown for each one of the two analyses seen in the practical sessions 3 and 4.
+Create an analysis document based on RMarkdown for each one of the two analyses seen in the chapters [3](200-selection-manipulation) and [4](210-table-operations).
 For each of the two analyses, within their respective R projects, first, create an RMarkdown document.
 Then, add the code from the related R script.
 Finally add additional content such as title, subtitles, and most importantly, some text describing the data used, how the analysis has been done, and the result obtained.
-Make sure you add appropriate links to the data sources, as available in the practical session materials.
+Make sure you add appropriate links to the data sources and related license information, as available in the practical session materials.